Pasar al contenido principal Saltar al pie de página del mapa del sitio

 Tips To Improve Your Company's Current Benefit Open Enrollment Process

-As you review your benefits enrollment procedures, use this open enrollment guide to engage your employees and show them you are listening.
+As you review your benefits enrollment procedures, use this open enrollment guide to connect with employees and show them you’re listening.
 Ask your employees for input on what's working well and what needs improving.
-For example, are there areas where employees need clarification or more information?
-What benefits should you add to meet your employees' needs or wants?
-Identifying gaps and opportunities for improvement year to year is the best way to upgrade your process continuously.
+For example:

+Remember, more options aren’t always better.
 Just because your health insurance carrier offers 20 different plans doesn't mean you have to provide that many to your employees.
 Offering too many benefits may confuse or overwhelm your employees, causing them to select benefits that don't fit their needs.

 1. Start Early With an Open Enrollment Communication Strategy